 - Christmas Day

-See the provincial government’s statutory holidays factsheet for a list of BC statutory holiday dates for the next few years.
+See the provincial government’s information on statutory holidays for a list of BC statutory holiday dates for the next few years.

 The following are not statutory holidays in BC: